The Case for Hot-Mode Accretion in Abell 2029: Discussions

 Several numerical studies have been able to reproduce many of the the observed features of cool-core clusters using cold-mode AGN feedback (\citealt{gaspari2012, li15, Prasad15, Prasad2018,meece2017,yang2016, Nobels2022}).
 The stochastic nature of cold gas accretion onto the SMBH makes the feedback episodic with short ($\sim 30-50$ Myr) bursts of jet power exceeding $10^{46}$ ergs$^{-1}$.
 Such powerful jet activity is able to eject and heat the cooling ICM and limit the overall cooling rate.
 However, a typical galaxy cluster has a central SMBH mass which is an order of magnitude smaller than the one in A2029.
 Given that the hot-mode jet power scales as $M_{\rm BH}^2$ (Equation \ref{eq:hot}), for a typical galaxy cluster the cold-mode AGN feedback likely remains dominant at all times.
 However, for a feedback efficiency of $\epsilon \sim 0.01$, the hot-mode (`Bondi') jet power ($P_{\rm hot} \sim \epsilon $M$_{\rm hot} c^2$) for the massive SMBH in A2029 is around $10^{45}$ erg s$^{-1}$, comparable to the typical jet power achieved for cold-mode AGN feedback (\citealt{Prasad15, Prasad2018}) and also to the cluster's radiative loss rate.

 Our cold mode AGN simulations of A2029 fail to prevent the central gas density from exceeding the observed levels in the core ($r<30$ kpc) even though they do prevent cooling from becoming catastrophic.
 Raising the accretion efficiency does not keep the central core density within the observational limits.
 However, enabling the hot-mode AGN feedback allows the jets to be active from the start of the simulations and to prevent the central gas density from rising too high during the initial cooling phase.
 The cluster core settles into an equilibrium state in which the cold gas remains within observational limits even when min($t_{\rm cool}/t_{\rm ff})\sim10$.
+Our hot-mode AGN feedback algorithm assumes that the accretion onto the SMBH happens at `Bondi' rate (Equation \ref{eq:hot}).
+However, that might not happen around real AGN.
+For example, multiple observations of galactic centers such as Sag A* (\citealt{bag2003}), M87 (\citealt{Russell2015}), NGC 33115 (\citealt{Wong2014}), and M84 (\citealt{Bambic2023}) indicate that the current accretion rate on to the SMBH is much lower than the inferred `Bondi' accretion rate.
+Because of this uncertainty, the results of our simulations do not conclusively demonstrate that hot-mode accretion alone provides enough power to compensate for radiative cooling of the core gas in Abell 2029, only that it is a plausible source for the accretion power, given the feedback efficiency factor $\epsilon=0.01$ that we have assumed.
+It is also possible for hot accretion at somewhat less than the Bondi rate to produce enough power if the efficiency factor $\epsilon$ is somewhat greater than 0.01.

 In \citet{Prasad2020P}, we had argued that the unusual properties of the {\it Phoenix} cluster might be a transient phase in the lifetime of a massive cool-core cluster.
 One of the aims of this study was to let the A2029-type cluster (a massive cool-core cluster with M$_{200} \gtrsim 10^{15}$ M$_\odot$) go through its evolution cycle over 1-2 Gyr interspersed with cooling and AGN heating phases.
 While the cluster core in our simulation does go through the feedback cycle, the local environment (i.e., the massive central galaxy and SMBH) affects the overall nature of this cycle.
 The massive BCG (M$_{\rm BCG}=10^{12}$ M$_\odot$) in a $10^{15}$ M$_\odot$ halo (\citealt{Dullo2017}) makes the central potential deep and episodic cold-mode AGN feedback finds it difficult to expel the gas from the core ($r<30$ kpc).
 As such, the central baryon density shows a secular rise over time with SMBH feedback responding to it with frequent jet outbursts.